kine/navertical_tasks/README.md

 - Create Container
 - Sign app through container
 - Publish app to container
+- Publish multiple apps to container (dependencies detection)
 - Publish PerTenant app to online
 - Run Tests in container
 - Remove Container
+- Compile App
+- Set build no. in App.Json and of the build pipeline

 ## Planned tasks

-- Compile App
-- Multi-app support with automatic dependency detections
 - Create nuget package
 - Get app from nuget